cosmos/cosmos/GOVERNANCE_DOC.md

 The governance process is divided in a few steps that are outlined below:

 - **Proposal submission:** Proposal is submitted to the blockchain with a deposit
 - **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded Atom holders can then send `TxVote` transactions to vote on the proposal
+Bonded Atom holders can then send `TxGovVote` transactions to vote on the proposal
 - If the proposal involves a software upgrade
   - **Signal:** Validator start signaling that they are ready to switch to the new version
   - **Switch:** Once more than 2/3rd validators have signaled their readiness to switch, their software automatically flips to the new version